 Elisabeth (Betty) Gee, PhD, continues to be fascinated by the creative and life-enhancing potential of playing and making games of all sorts.
 Among other work, she’s organized afterschool game play clubs for girls, studied learning in game-related affinity spaces, interviewed families about the role of gaming in family life, and collaborated with librarians to offer game design workshops for children and families.
 Currently she is a professor and the Delbert & Jewell Lewis Chair in Reading & Literacy at Mary Lou Fulton Teachers College, Arizona State University.

-Taylor Kessner is a PhD candidate in the Learning, Literacies, and Technologies program at Arizona State University.
+Taylor Kessner, PhD, is an Assistant Professor of Secondary Social Studies Education at the University of Texas at Arlington.
 Taylor studies games and simulations in the context of K-12 history and social studies education.
 Taylor is interested in how games and simulations might be designed and facilitated in ways that position learners as problem solvers who use disciplinary knowledge, skills, and concepts as tools to confront deep questions of who is included in society, when, and in service of what common vision of the future.

-Luis E. Pérez Cortés is a PhD candidate in the Learning, Literacies, and Technologies program of the Mary Lou Fulton Teachers College at Arizona State University.
+Luis E. Pérez Cortés, PhD, is a Postdoctoral Associate at the Learning Research and Development Center at the University of Pittsburgh.
 He researches the literacy practices, demands, and perspectives involved in electronic sports in high schools and universities.
 Luis’ broader research explores how the playing, making, and modding of digital and tabletop games helps develop young peoples’ abilities to address environmental issues, benefit underrepresented and underserved students, and aids players see the world, society, and themselves as a malleable, re-designable entities.

 Yuchan (Blanche) Gao is a PhD student and research assistant in Learning, Literacies, and Technologies at Arizona State University.
 Her research interests include game-based learning, gameful second and foreign language learning and pedagogies (game-enhanced, game-based, game-informed), and educational game design.
 She received her BA degree in Linguistics from Southern Illinois University and MEd degree in Curriculum and Instruction and Teaching English to Speakers of Other Languages (TESOL) Certificate from the University of Virginia.
 She worked as a secondary school ESOL instructor and curriculum director as well as a university teaching assistant and communication consultant in the US and China.